47deg/spark-sftp-test/README.md

 -   Processed by Spark and stored in Parquet/Hive, original data + the ones with tranformations
 -   Storing the results on the SFTP server.

-There is currently two implemenations
+There are currently two implementations:

+- Spark with a SFTP connector
+- Spark with Hadoop's SFTP FileSystem Support

 ### Spark with a SFTP connector